learning2hash/learning2hash.github.io/_publications/turati2023locality.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2302.13635"}
 tags: ['ARXIV', 'Graph', 'Independent']
 ---
-Recently proposed systems aim at achieving privacy using locality-sensitive hashing.
-We show how these approaches fail by presenting attacks against two such systems: Google's FLoC proposal for privacy-preserving targeted advertising and the MinHash Hierarchy, a system for processing mobile users' traffic behavior in a privacy-preserving way.
+<p>Recently proposed systems aim at achieving privacy using
+locality-sensitive hashing.
+We show how these approaches fail by presenting attacks against two such systems: Google’s FLoC proposal for privacy-preserving targeted advertising and the MinHash Hierarchy, a system for processing mobile users’ traffic behavior in a privacy-preserving way.
 Our attacks refute the pre-image resistance, anonymity, and privacy guarantees claimed for these systems.
-In the case of FLoC, we show how to deanonymize users using Sybil attacks and to reconstruct 10&#37; or more of the browsing history for 30&#37; of its users using Generative Adversarial Networks.
+In the case of FLoC, we show how to deanonymize users using Sybil attacks and to reconstruct 10% or more of the browsing history for 30% of its users using Generative Adversarial Networks.
 We achieve this only analyzing the hashes used by FLoC.
-For MinHash, we precisely identify the movement of a subset of individuals and, on average, we can limit users' movement to just 10&#37; of the possible geographic area, again using just the hashes.
-In addition, we refute their differential privacy claims.
+For MinHash, we precisely identify the movement of a subset of individuals and, on average, we can limit users’ movement to just 10% of the possible geographic area, again using just the hashes.
+In addition, we refute their differential privacy claims.</p>